 Templates or Forms should be used when there is a standard set of materials or information that needs to be conveyed to your research participant(s) and, if applicable, those who are authorized to provide consent on their behalf.
 Templates provided by the UNL Human Research Protection Program (HRPP) can be useful tools when developing your IRB application materials and include elements that incorporate recent updates surrounding data storage and data sharing.
 Furthermore, templates with information applicable to consent, recruitment, confidentiality, etc. are available.

 Social-Behavioral Adult Participant Informed Consent– to be used with normal-healthy adult participants age 19 years (State of Nebraska) or older.

 Biomedical Adult Participant Informed Consent– to be used with normal-healthy adult participants age 19 years (State of Nebraska) or older.

 UNL Student Informed Consent– to be used with normal healthy UNL students – restrictions apply to the use of this form specific to the corresponding project.

 Parent-Legal Guardian Informed Consent with Parent Notification Form– to be used when the target population does not have the legal authority to consent for themselves including minors or decisionally-impaired adults.

 The end of the document also includes a Parent Notification Form.
 This is to be used in combination with the informed consent in educational settings when the project has been approved by the site including the use of notification only AND the project is not subject to the Protection of Pupil Rights Amendment.

 Certificate of Confidentiality Template Language – to be used when a project has been issued a Certificate of Confidentiality by the National Institutes of Health or any other Federal agency.
 A certificate can be issued either as part of the projects award terms or through a separate CoC application process.
-To learn more about CoCs please visit the Guidance page.
+To learn more about CoCs please visit our Guidance Topics (A-Z) page.